Updated: Jul 13

 I was born in 1996 in Lexington, Kentucky where my parents worked to try to keep us above the poverty line.
-My mom worked tirelessly to make money with multiple jobs while my dad refused to work more than one job.
+My mom worked tirelessly to make money with multiple jobs while my dad refused to work as hard.
 To make matters worse, my dad preferred blowing the money he’d just made on luxuries instead of bills.
 At age five, I was expected to look after my brother while my parents were gone.
 By age seven, I was cooking food for us.

 When I was 15, my dad married my step-mom, I got to see him even less.
 My step-mom was strangely threatened by me.
 She enacted rules when she moved in, one saying that my dad and I couldn’t hang out together unless she was there.
 On weekends, my dad, step-mom, and her daughter would go out without me.
 I hated living in a place that I felt unwanted, so I moved back in with my mom.